orenonline/ic880a-gateway/README.md

-# The Things Network: iC880a-based gateway
+# The Things Network: RisingHF gateway

-Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the iC880a SPI concentrator with a Raspberry Pi host.
+Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the RisingHF SPI concentrator with a Raspberry Pi host.

-This installer targets the **SPI version** of the board, if you have the USB version, [check this branch](https://github.com/ttn-zh/ic880a-gateway/tree/master).

 ## Setup